 While you typically see silver shampoo for blonde hair, brunettes who have blonde highlights can also benefit from using a silver shampoo.

-Purple shampoo for blonde hair also works well to eliminate brassy tones in silver, white, or grey hair.
+Purple shampoo for blonde hair also works well to eliminate brassy tones in silver, white, or gray hair.
 That’s another reason why purple shampoo is sometimes called silver shampoo!

 How To Choose the Best Purple Shampoo for Blonde Hair